seema-shaik/Technical-Resource/README.md

 Hierarchical labeling of axes (possible to have multiple labels per tick) Robust IO tools for loading data from flat files (CSV and delimited), Excel files, databases, and saving/loading data from the ultrafast HDF5 format
 Time series-specific functionality: date range generation and frequency conversion, moving window statistics, date shifting and lagging
+# Getting started with pandas
+To begin using Pandas in your Python projects, you can install it via pip: pip install pandas
+You can then import Pandas into your Python scripts or Jupyter notebooks and start exploring its functionalities for data manipulation and analysis.
+Dive into the world of Pandas and unlock the potential of your data!